My name is Tayyab Pirzada.

 I was an avid science educator at Let’s Talk Science UTSC, an organization in which I have taught chemistry, neuroscience, and molecular biology to students in high schools, middle schools, and elementary schools across Ontario through innovative experiments and activities.
 I also taught acid-base chemistry in relation to human biological systems and the aquatic environment of fish for Science Rendezvous 2013 at the Toronto Zoo.

-I also teach young students science weekly for Visions of Science Network for Learning Canada, through innovative experiments like building geodesic domes and acid-base reactions using cabbage juice.
+I also taught young students science weekly for Visions of Science Network for Learning Canada, through innovative experiments like building geodesic domes and acid-base reactions using cabbage juice.

-I am also a supplemental instructor for organic chemistry at the University of Toronto Scarborough.
+I was also a supplemental instructor for organic chemistry at the University of Toronto Scarborough.

 In regards to healthcare, I was a volunteer at William Osler Etobicoke General Hospital for 3 years, in the Emergency, Ambulatory Treatment Centre and CAT Scan departments.
 In addition to this, I am certified in CPR, first-aid and AED.
 I have also shadowed a clinical neurologist as well as clinical dietitians in a hospital setting, where I met cancer patients and urology patients on dialysis.

-Currently (as previously noted) I am working for Princess Margaret Cancer Hospital as a cancer research in the palliative care and psychosocial oncology department.
+I was also working for Princess Margaret Cancer Hospital as a cancer research in the palliative care and psychosocial oncology department.

-I also work as an exam invigilator for students with disabilities and impairments who require special needs, at the University of Toronto.
+I also worked for 3 years as an exam invigilator for students with disabilities and impairments who require special needs, at the University of Toronto.

 Regarding philanthropy, I was the president of OneProsper International UTSC, a non-profit charitable student group with the aim of helping Indian farmers in poverty, and volunteer for a plethora of charitable organizations and awareness groups including the Schizophrenia Society of Ontario, and Free the Children.